sensebox/docs.sensebox.de/_posts/2020-03-11-sensoren-feinstaub.md

 ## Programmierung (Blockly)

-In Blockly kann der Sensor über folgenden Block ausgelesen werden:
+In Blockly the sensor can be read out via the following block:

 {% include image.html image=page.block %}

-Wähle den Port, an dem du den Sensor angeschlossen hast und den Messwert über das Dropdown Menü aus.
+Select the port to which you have connected the sensor and the measured value via the drop-down menu.

-- PM2.5: Feinstaubfraktion unterhalb von 2.5 µg/m^3
+- PM2.5: Fine dust fraction below 2.5 µg/m^3
-- PM10: Feinstaubfratkion unterhalb von 10µg/m^3
+- PM10: Fine dust fraction below 10µg/m^3